ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 [{"effect":"NoSchedule","key":"flavor","value":"d2-8"}]
 </code></pre>

-And then you can create a Pod that can be scheduled only on Nodes who have the taint `flavor=d2-8:NoSchedule`.
+And then you can create a Pod that can be scheduled only on Nodes which have the taint `flavor=d2-8:NoSchedule`.

 Create a `my-pod.yaml` YAML manifest file with the following content: